hankertrix/augment-command.yazi/README.md

 - When `smart_enter` is set to `true`, it calls the `enter` command when the hovered item is a directory.
+- `--smart` flag to use one command to `open` files and `enter` directories.
+  This flag will cause the `open` command to call the `enter` command when the hovered item is a directory even when `smart_enter` is set to `false`.
+  This allows you to set a key to use this behaviour with the `open` command instead of using it for every `open` command.
 - `--no-skip` flag, which only applies when `smart_enter` is used as it is passed to the `enter` command.
   More details about this flag can be found at the documentation